dreadfullyposh/dash/README.md

 ## What is this for?

-`Dash` is a self-enclosed, mostly zero-configuration environment for developing applications at IFTTT.
+`Dash` is a self-contained, mostly zero-configuration environment for developing applications at IFTTT.
 It assumes that you have not installed VirtualBox or Docker before.

 ## The tl;dr Version